aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getDataRange() {#getDataRange--}

+<b>@deprecated.</b> Please use the 'dataRange' property instead.
 Gets the data range of the ListObject.

 ```javascript
 getDataRange() : Range;